Tim-tammers/mm-cancel-flow-task-main-thomas/README.md

 **MM Take Home Assignment**

 **Architechture Designs**
+!!!In order to test the user change the testemail in cancelmodal.tsx.
+It's at the top of the page.

 --Step by step that resuses components to simplify codebase and make changes accross pages easier.
 --On modal load the api is called and returns the user authentication and the downsell variant assigned to the user.
   -if user doesnt exist then one is created along with a subscription and cancellation entry that assigns downsell.